The symptoms of thyroid cancer include:

 A lump in your neck

 The thyroid gland is at the base of your neck.
 Thyroid lumps are very common.
 But only about 5 out of 100 thyroid lumps (5%) are cancer.
 Older people in particular can have small lumps in their thyroid gland called nodules.
-As many as 90 out of 100 women over the age of 70 (90%) will have these.
+Nodules are more common in women than men.

 Cancerous thyroid lumps aren’t usually painful.
 But you should get any lump (whether it is painful or not) checked out by your doctor.